-(1) The Adila Formation (0.3 m; Pirgu Regional Stage, Latest Katian) consists of grey wackestones with several pyritised discontinuity surfaces.
+(1) The Adila Formation (0.3 m; Pirgu Regional Stage, Latest Katian) consists of gray wackestones with several pyritsed discontinuity surfaces.
 It is the lowermost stratigraphic unit exposed only in the deepest part of the quarry.
 The formation contains organic-walled microfossil assemblage typical of the Pirgu Regional Stage in Estonia, including rare Spinachitina coronata, Cyathochitina campanulaeformis, C. kuckersiana, and Belonechitina micracantha.
 However, no specific zonal chitinozoans were found in the few samples studied.
-Additionally, abundant scolecodonts, melanosclerites and foramin-
+Additionally abundant scolecodonts, melanosclerites and foraminiferans (Blastammina sp.) were found.

-Fig. 19.1.
+Fig. 8.1.
 Overview of the Reinu quarry, showing Hirnantian reefs (Ärina Formation, Porkuni Regional Stage) in the lower escarpment and overlying limestones of the Varbola Formation (Hirnantian to Rhuddanian, Juuru Regional Stage).
 Photo: Olle Hints, 2022.

-Fig. 19.2.
+Fig. 8.2.
 Ordovician-Silurian boundary beds in the Reinu quarry.
+Hand points to the Koigi Member.
 Photo: Olle Hints, 2022.

-Fig. 19.3.
+Fig. 8.3.
 Ordovician-Silurian boundary beds in the Reinu quarry.
-Distribution of chitinozoan is from Hints et al. (2023), conodont data by Peep Männik (previously unpublished), carbon isotopes from Meidla et al. (2023).
+Distribution of selected scolecodonts is modified from Hints & Tonarova (2023), chitinozoan data by Jaak Nõlvak (unpublished), carbon isotopes from Meidla et al. (2023).
 Note that the isotope data points are adjusted to fit the boundaries between lithological units, due to the fact that thickness of individual beds varies between the sampling sites within the quarry.

-Fig. 19.4.
+Fig. 8.4.
 Dolomitised Hirnantian reef the Reinu quarry.
 The reefal limestone is usually assigned into the Torevere Member of the Ärina Formation.
 Here the reefs are laterally replaced by the kerogenous Siuge Member in distance of few meters.
 Photo: Olle Hints, 2022.

-iferans (Blastammina sp.) were found.
-Poor conodont fauna is dominated by Panderodus serratus.
-Also, few specimens of Belodina confluens and Gamachignathus sp. were found.(2) The Ärina Formation (c.
+(2) The Arina Formation (c.
 2.5 m; Porkuni Regional Stage, Hirnantian) consists of various shallow-marine carbonates.
 The formation is distributed in northern and central Estonia and considered to be primarily early Hirnantian in age, bound by stratigraphic gaps (Meidla et al. 2023a, 2023b).
 It is commonly divided into the dolostone (Röa Member), skeletal grainstone (Vohilaid Member), kerogenous limestone (Siuge Member) and, in places, dolomitised reef limestone members (Tõrevere Member).
 Ainsaar et al. (2015) showed that the Vohilaid, Siuge and Tõrevere units are reef-related lithotypes rather than true members.
-In the Reinu guarry, all these units can be identified (Fig. 19.2, 19.3, 19.4, 19.5), but their lateral distribution and thickenss varies between sites, particularly due to organic buildups and uneven erosion during the Hirnantian.
+In the Reinu quarry, all these units can be identified (Fig. 8.2, 8.3, 8.4, 8.5), but their lateral distribution and thickenss varies between sites, particularly due to organic buildups and uneven erosion during the Hirnantian.
 A single reef body c.
-20 m in diameter was exposed in 2022 (Fig. 19.4) showing a gradual lateral transition from the dolomitised reef limestone (Tõrevere Member) into the kerogenous limestone of the Siuge Member (Fig. 19.1).
-Shelly fossils are common in the Vohilaid and Siuge members (Fig. 19.7).
+20 m in diameter was exposed in 2022 (Fig. 8.4) showing a gradual lateral transition from the dolomitised reef limestone (Tõrevere Member) into the kerogenous limestone of the Siuge Member (Fig. 8.1).
+Shelly fossils are common in the Vohilaid and Siuge members (Fig. 8.7).
 The Siuge Member is characterised also by abundant benthic microfossil assemblage.
 The most abundant Ordovician polychaete fauna from Baltoscandia was recently reported from the Siuge Member in the Reinu quarry, with well over 5000 scolecodonts per kg of rock (Hints & Tonarova 2023).
 Ostracods show similarly rich fauna, study of which is currently in progress.
 The most kerogenous part of the Siuge Member (sample OM20-113) contains the zonal chitinozoan Spinachitina taugourdeaui, confirming the early Hirnantian age of the unit (Kaljo et al. 2008).
-S. taugourdeaui was also identified from the Röa Member (Fig. 19.3); thus, the entire Ärina Formation in the Reinu quarry corresponds to the S. taugourdeaui Zone.
+S. taugourdeaui was also identified from the Röa Member (Fig. 8.3); thus, the entire Ärina Formation in the Reinu quarry corresponds to the S. taugourdeaui Zone.